HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 At this point we can tell express the routes where we want it to serve our application.
 This is a bit hard to wrap your head around if you're not used to single page applications that do clientside routing.

-Because we're sending a javascript application, rather than rendered HTML to the browser, it's the client's job to read the URL, grab the appropriate data, and render the appropriate page represented by that URL.
-Obviously the browser is just going to send a request to our node server.
-So we have to tell it to respond with the same HTML on more than one URL.
+Because we're sending a javascript application, rather than rendered HTML to the browser, it's going to be up to the client to read the URL, grab the appropriate data, and render the appropriate page represented by that URL.
+So, what happens when the browser starts on a URL that's not your application root?
+Your browser doesn't know the difference.
+It's just going to send a request to our node server.
+So it's up to us to specify which URLs are considered part of our client application and in those cases we will always respond with the same HTML.
+So there will likely be a whole range of URLs that will receive the same HTML.
+We cover the concept of clientside routing in more detail in chapter 9.

 You can do this in express through the use of wildcard handlers, or by passing regular expressions instead of strings as the route definition.
 In this template you'll see the relevant line in server.js looks like this: